iem-projects/pd-acre/docu/acre.rst

 Common abstractions - acre
 """"""""""""""""""""""""""

-The idea of this module is to collect common abstractions often used in the other modules to prevent redundancy and provide same behaviour.
+The idea of this module is to collect abstractions often used in the other modules to prevent redundancy and provide a defined behavior.
-Every abstraction in the acre module should not depend on another acre module.
+Every abstraction in the acre module should not depend on another acre modules.
 Since used by all other modules, special care is taken in favor for backward compatibility.

-Note: Names should not collide if you use the acre prefix like:
+Note: Names should be different including the acre prefix like:
 `acre/split_filename` with abstraction in other directories.

 Data Storage - ds
 """""""""""""""""

-Data Storage is a Data Management library used for storing parameters or settings (send/receive pairs) in indexed sets in RAM and files, like it can be found on many audio-devices such especially synthesizers, mixers and effects.
+Data Storage is a data management library dedicated for storing parameters or settings (send/receive pairs) in indexed sets in memory and files like it can be found on many audio-devices such as synthesizers, mixers and effects.
 Settings are collections of messages, which can be send on numbered indexes.
 Each collection can be stored in files.
-See more in `ds/acre_ds.rst` The module was historical used in the CUBEmixer since 2000, but is now independent from it, see docu there.
+More information can be found in `ds/acre_ds.rst` This module was historical used in the CUBEmixer since 2000, but is now independent from it.

 Mixer - mxr